 The HDF5 library manages the allocation of space in an HDF5 file for storing file metadata and HDF5 dataset values.
 It also manages free space that results from the manipulation of the file’s HDF5 objects.
 The HDF5 library uses one of several available file space management strategies in performing these management activities for a given HDF5 file.

-HDF5 command line utilities allow users to view any HDF5 file’s contents, obtain information about its file space and file space management, and create a copy of the file with a different file space management strategy.
+HDF5 command line utilities are available that allow users to view any HDF5 file’s contents, obtain information about its file space and file space management, and create a copy of the file with a different file space management strategy.

 The following examples describe various HDF5 file usage patterns and illustrate how different file space management strategies can affect the HDF5 file size.